tiffanymonroe/wdi-remote-gizmo/unit_1/w03d01/homework/README.md

 1. At this point Timmy's a little bummed.
 As a precocious child, he feels he's "seen it all" already.
 Have him eat five times.
 1. Now Timmy's a little heavier than he wants to be.
 Kindergarten's coming up and he wants to look good.
 Have him exercise five times
 1. Age Timmy 9 years
-1. Create a dog named "Lassie"
+1. Create a dog named "Lassie" with a price of 20
 1. Set Lassie's owner to the string "Timmy"
 1. Have Timmy "buy" Lassie
 1. Age Timmy 9 years
-1. Create a cat named "Scratchy"
+1. Create a cat named "Scratchy" with a price of 10
 1. Set Scratchy's owner to the string "Timmy"
 1. Have Timmy "buy" Scratchy
 1. Age Timmy 4 years